hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 Per this thread
 https://forums.raspberrypi.com/viewtopic.php?t=374341#p2240823

-The **automount** feature may (and does, for unlucky users!) freeze your system and stop it from booting.
+The **automount** feature may (and does, for unlucky users!) freeze our system and stop it from booting.

 **1. DISABLE THE AUTOMOUNT FEATURE BEFORE TURNING ON ANY DISKS !!**